isomerpages/mlaw-corp/news/speeches/_posts/2025-11-06-post-Speech by SMS Murali Pillai SC at the Bahrain International Commercial Court Conference.md

 ---
-title: Speech by SMS Murali Pillai SC at the Bahrain International Commercial Court Conference
+title: Speech by Senior Minister of State, Ministry of Law and Ministry of Transport Murali Pillai SC at the Bahrain International Commercial Court Conference
 permalink: /speech-by-sms-murali-pillai-sc-at-the-bahrain-international-commercial-court-conference/
 date: 2025-11-06
 layout: post